BrijeshTrapasiya/BrijeshTrapasiya/README.md

 # 💫 About Me:
-I am a Flutter, Android, and Node.js developer with experience in various technologies and frameworks.
-I have expertise in working with Firebase, Appwrite, Supabase, MySQL, MongoDB, REST API, socket connections, and cron jobs.
+I am a Flutter and iOS developer with experience in various technologies and frameworks.
+I have expertise in working with Firebase, Appwrite, Supabase, MySQL, REST API, socket connections, and cron jobs.
 I also have knowledge of communication apps like Slack, Jira, GitHub, GitLab, and Asana.

 ## 🌐 Socials:
 [![Instagram](https://img.shields.io/badge/Instagram-%23E4405F.svg?logo=Instagram&logoColor=white)](https://instagram.com/ashraf_7_0_1?igshid=OGQ5ZDc2ODk2ZA==)